Skip to content

 Can mitmproxy bypass SSL pinning?

-mitmproxy itself doesn’t bypass SSL pinning, but it works seamlessly with tools that do.
-Use Objection or Frida to disable SSL pinning in the mobile app, then route traffic through mitmproxy to inspect the HTTPS requests and responses.
-This combination is standard in mobile security testing workflows.
+mitmproxy does not bypass SSL pinning on its own, and that is by design.
+I use Objection or Frida to disable the pinning check inside the app, then route traffic through mitmproxy to see the now-decryptable requests.
+This combination is the standard setup for modern mobile app audits.